 - Take it seriously: Discipline bad drivers who receive complaints or get in accidents.

-- Stay current: Review MVRs annually for acceptability, at minimum.
+- Stay current: At a minimum, review MVRs annually for acceptable driving records.